n3554/n3554/n3554_a_parallel_algorithms_library.2.novel.md

            BinaryOperation binary_op);
 ```

-1. *Effects:* The algorithm's execution is parallelized as determined by `exec`.
+1. *Effects:* The execution of the second and fourth algorithms is parallelized as determined by `exec`.

 2. *Returns:* The result of the generalized sum `init + *iter_0 + *iter_1 + *iter_2 + ...` or `binary_op(init, binary_op(*iter_0, binary_op(*iter_2, ...)))` for every iterator `iter_i` in the range `[first,last)`.